LAW 597P SEC 1 – Intellectual Property Clinic.

 - Counseling policymakers and others in the developing world on complex international IP questions

-In the companion seminar, the Clinic will examine public interest practice in intellectual property law, technology law, and First Amendment law, explore related substantive areas, and spend significant time workshopping and discussing Clinic projects.
+In the companion seminar, the Clinic will examine public interest practice in intellectual property and technology law, explore related substantive law, and spend significant time workshopping and discussing Clinic projects.
 One to three short papers per semester will likely be assigned as part of the seminar.
-Student teams will also meet on a weekly basis with the Clinic Director.
+Student teams will also meet on a weekly basis with Professor Lerner and Lecturers Gagnier and Seager.

 Prerequisite: Prior completion or concurrent enrollment in LAW 514 Evidence is required.
 Fulfills the clinic degree requirement.